 The size of the selenite crystals, which is a variety of the mineral gypsum, is mind-boggling.
-The largest crystals measure 39 feet, about the length of a school bus, and weigh about 55 tons.
-The cave is small and measures only 30 feet by 89 feet and is mostly occupied by the huge, translucent crystals that are very soft and can be damaged by just a fingernail.
+The largest crystals measure 39 feet (12 meters), about the length of a school bus, and weigh about 55 tons.
+The cave is small and measures only 30 feet by 89 feet (9 by 27 meters) and is mostly occupied by the huge, translucent crystals that are very soft and can be damaged by just a fingernail.

 Scientists believe the crystals reached their huge size over hundreds of thousands of years.
-Groundwater filled with calcium sulfate was heated from magma below the cave, and as it cooled, the temperature of cave remained steady at around 136 degrees Fahrenheit.
+Groundwater filled with calcium sulfate was heated from magma below the cave, and as it cooled, the temperature of the cave remained steady at around 136 degrees Fahrenheit (58 degrees Celsius).
 This allowed the calcium sulfate to change to selenite, and crystals began to form.

 Access to the Cave of the Crystals is completely dependent on the pumps of the mine removing the groundwater, but in February 2017, the mine halted operations and the cave once again filled with water.
 Until the water is removed, scientists won’t know what other secrets the chamber might hold.